Bivariate Covariance Functions of P\'olya Type: Sufficient conditions for positive definiteness

-Condition \ref{item:int} in $\R$ and $\R^3$ is not restrictive and fulfilled by many model classes, including the Mat\'{e}rn model.
-Condition \ref{item:ineq} is crucial for the positive definiteness of $C$ in \eqref{eq:class}.

-The functions $k(r, u)$ are equal to Euclid's hat function, $k(r, u) = h_n(r/u),$ $n = 1, 3$ (\cite{gneiting1999radial}).
-Thus, Theorem \ref{thm:scale} can be generalized to higher dimensions with corresponding functions $h_n$, but it requires the calculation of higher order derivatives.

-\begin{proof}[Proof of Theorem \ref{th:exp} ] Functions $\psi_{ij}(r|\alpha_{ij}, s_{ij})$, $i, j = 1, 2$ of the bivariate powered exponential model satisfy the requirements of Theorem \ref{thm:scale}.
-Inequality \eqref{eq:exprho} follows directly from the inequalities \ref{item:ineq} in Theorem \ref{thm:scale}.
-All factors of the right-hand side of inequality \eqref{eq:exprho} are positive for $r > 0$.
+\begin{proof}[Proof of Theorem \ref{th:cauchy}] Functions $\psi_{ij}(r|\alpha_{ij}, \beta_{ij}, s_{ij})$, $i, j = 1, 2,$ of the bivariate generalized Cauchy model satisfy the requirements of Theorem \ref{thm:scale}.
+Inequality~\eqref{eq:cauchyrho} follows from inequalities \eqref{eq:inf} and \eqref{eq:inf2}.
+Analogously to the bivariate powered exponential model, all factors of the right-hand side of inequality \eqref{eq:cauchyrho} are positive for $r > 0$.
 That means that the infimum can be zero only at $r = 0$ or $r = \infty$.
-Clearly, for the parameters values given in $(i) - (iv) $, the infimum is positive and it is zero otherwise.
-The case $\alpha_{12} < \frac{\alpha_{11} + \alpha_{22}}{2}$ is discussed in Section \ref{sec:necessary}. \end{proof}
+Clearly, for the parameter values given in \ref{item:cauchy6} the infimum is positive and it reaches zero at infinity for the parameter values in \ref{item:cauchy5}.
+The cases \ref{item:cauchy1} and \ref{item:cauchy2} follow from the Schoenberg's theorem and the asymptotics of the generalized Cauchy spectral density, see \cite{lim2009gaussian}. \end{proof}